12 Reasons to Invest in Digital Marketing Strategy

 A better position in the SERPs often means more traffic.
 And more traffic = more potential for conversions!

-If your conversion rate is 5%, think about it: 5% of 3,000 monthly visitors is a lot better than 5% of 300 monthly visitors.
+If your conversion rate is 5%, think about it this way: 5% of 3,000 monthly visitors is a lot better than 5% of 300 monthly visitors.
 SEO helps you target the right audience and bring them to your site.

 3. Better user experience

 Technical SEO involves regularly conducting website SEO audits, analyzing the results, and implementing fixes.
-This includes areas like site security and speed, which contribute to a stronger experience for each visitor to your site.
+This includes areas like redirects, duplicate and thin content, mobile usability issues, site security, and page speed, which all contribute to a stronger experience for each visitor to your site.

 And guess what?
-Search engines factor in data on your site’s user experience, which directly affects your position – and thus, your traffic.
+Search engines now weigh user experience data heavily into your ranking – which impacts your traffic.
 It’s all related!

 The ROI of Content Marketing

-The words “content marketing” get the biggest groan from many businesses we talk to.
-Here are three common reasons companies think content marketing is pointless:
+The words ‘content marketing’ get the biggest groan from many businesses we talk to.
+Here are three common reasons companies tend to think content marketing is pointless:

 - It’s “just blogging”